sybrew/The-SEO-Framework-Extension-Manager/extensions/premium/monitor/trunk/readme.md

 When crawling, Monitor looks at your website as any other visitor would, or could.
 And, when you disconnect your site from our services, all crawled data will be erased.

+We remove all data we crawled from your site automatically after 90 days of inactivity.

 ## Usage